libertyJ29/react-chat-app/README.md

-# react-message-app
+# React-message-app
-react message app using Firebase for message storage
+React message app using Firebase for message storage